Blog

 Purple background with white text reading 'Learning Programming while in Autistic Burnout' and 'Multiple Days Per Concept' with white spoon icon in bottom right corner

-Learning Programming in Autistic Burnout Takes Multiple Days Per Concept
+Learning programming in Autistic Burnout Takes Days Per Concept

 See Full Post